Chin reduction surgery, also known as reduction

 ● Turkish delight, as the name suggests, can be a really sweet delight for tourists.
 It is made from sugar, starch and just about any fruit or aroma imaginable, including walnuts, hazelnuts, pistachios, dates, lemon, orange, rosewater and many others.
 Turkish delight is usually served with coffee and it became popular all around the world, including in the Balkans region and as far as Brazil and North America.

-Other chin-related procedures include:
+Other procedures related to chin area include:

 ● Chin implant surgery

-● Chin augmentation surgery
+● Chin augmentation or enhancement surgery

 ● Sliding genioplasty surgery